Maasai Mara 2023

 Africa and wildlife have been part of my life for many years, since I left college in 1982.
 Nearly everything I paint I insist on seeing for myself.
 I simply could not get excited or motivated to paint from a description or photo from anyone else.
 I remember being so fired up just before my first visit to Kenya when I was 29.
 For me, seeing the real Africa for the fist time was like a child seeing Father Christmas!

 I can only get totally immersed in my art if I have witnessed what I am painting.
 In my early years I used to take an easel and paints with me.
 I was mad in those days!
 I still have the oil sketches I painted on the spot in the bush, mostly in Zimbabwe.
 But these days I use photography.
 My photos are merely a starting point.
 Sometimes I paint what I see, and sometimes I compose my own compositions from various shots I took on location.
 My photos don’t have to be perfect; just enough to give me the information I need.
-You would be surprised at how pictures I take that cannot be used for my art as they simply don’t make the grade.
+You would be surprised at how many pictures I take that cannot be used for my art as they simply don’t make the grade.

 The Mara River